-An applicant may register a single issue of a serial publication with thean online application by selecting the option for "Single Serial Issue" in the electronic registration system.
-In the alternative, an applicant may submit a paper application using Form SE.
+An applicant may register a single issue of a serial publication with the online application by selecting the option for "Single Serial Issue."
+Alternatively, an applicant

-NOTE: These applications may be used to register an issue that has been published, but they may not be used to register an issue that has not been published yet.
-Likewise, they may not be used to register an individual article, photograph, or other contribution to a serial publication (unless the applicant is registering that contribution together with the issue as a whole).
+Form SE and the application for a "Single Serial Issue" may only be used to register an issue that has been published.
+These applications may only be used to register a serial that qualifies as a collective work.
+They also may be used to register an individual article, photograph, or other contribution to a serial publication, but only if the applicant is registering that contribution together with the issue as a whole.
+If the registration specialist determines that the issue does not satisfy these requirements, he or she will refuse to register the claim.

-When completing thean application, the applicant should provide the title that appears on the serial, as well as the volume number, issue number, and date that appears on the specific issue that will beis submitted for registration, as well as the frequency of publication for that serial (e.g., daily, weekly, monthly, etc.).
-When completing an online application, an applicant may provide this information in the Title field (e.g., Home Cooking, Vol. 2, No. 17, February 2, 2013).
-When completing Form SE, this information should be provided in space 1.
-For guidance in completing this portion these portions of the application, see Chapter 600, Section 610.
+In all cases, the applicant should provide the title that appears on the serial, as well as the volume number, issue number, and date (if any) that appears on the specific issue that will be submitted for registration, as well as the frequency of publication for that serial, such as daily, weekly, monthly, etc. When completing an online application, an applicant may provide this information in the Title field (e.g., Home Cooking, Vol. 2, No. 17, February 2, 2013).
+When completing a paper application, this information should be provided in space 1.
+For guidance in completing this portion of the application, see Chapter 600, Section 610.

 The applicant should identify the copyrightable authorship that the applicant intends to register, and the applicant should assert a claim to copyright in that material.
 When completing an online application, this information should be provided in the Author Created field.
-When completing a paper application, this information should be provided in space 2 of Form SE.
-For guidance on completing these portions of the application, see Chapter 600, Sections 618.7(C4(B) and 618.7(DC)).
+When completing a paper application, this information should be provided in space 2.
+For guidance on completing Form SE or the online application for a "Single Serial Issue," see Chapter 600, Sections 618.7(C) and 618.7(D).
+For Form TX or the online application for a "Literary Work," see Chapter 600, Sections 618.4(A), 618.4(B), 618.7(A), and 618.7(B)(2).

-If the applicant only intends to register the authorship involved in creating the issueserial as a whole, the applicant should assert a claim in the "compilation."
-If the applicant intends to register the authorship involved in creating the issue as a whole, as well as the individual contributions that appear within that issue, the applicant may assert a claim in both the "compilation" and the "contributions to a collective work."
-Alternatively, the applicant may assert a claim in both the "compilation" and the specific form of authorship that appears in each contribution, such as "text," "photographs," or "artwork."
+If the applicant intends to register the authorship involved in creating the issue as a whole, the applicant should assert a claim in the "collective work authorship."
+If the applicant intends to register the authorship involved in creating the issue as a whole, as well as the individual contributions that appear within that issue, the applicant should assert a claim in the "collective work authorship and component work(s) authored or fully owned by the Collective Work Author."